 Because on-premises data centers are usually located within or close to the enterprise itself, your network is at risk of physical access by unauthorized users, especially insider threats who work for your organization.

 On the other hand, data in the cloud may be stored on a server physically located anywhere in the world, making a physical attack much less likely.
 What’s more, top public cloud providers will protect these servers with defenses such as fences, guards, biometric devices, and security cameras.
+This is precisely why the cloud is more secure than an on-premise data center.

 3. Fewer vulnerabilities